A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 7. Optimize for Mobile

-• Ensure your pages and forms are responsive to different screen sizes.
+• Ensure your site is responsive, adjusting to different screen sizes.

 • Make fields and buttons large enough to tap quickly.